-Students have the right to review, inspect or release their confidential education records.
-A student requesting to review his/her education records shall make the request in writing to the PTI Registrar.
-The Registrar must be presented with proper identification which may include the student's identification card or a driver's license containing a picture of the student.
+Students have the right to inspect and request amedment to their confidential education records.
+A student requesting to review his/her education records shall make the request in writing to the Enrollment & Registration Coordinator.
+The Enrollment and Registration Coordinator must be presented with proper identification which may include the student's identification card or a driver's license containing a picture of the student.
 Perry Technical Institute maintains a permanent educational record for all currently enrolled students that consists of all admissions, academic and information upon which a student's enrollment is based.
 These records (physical or electronic) are securely maintained and protected against damage or loss (fire, water, theft, tampering, etc.).